Facial Resistance Training for Sagging Skin

-The majority of those looking into facial exercises for the answer to facial sagging will find it surprising that facial sag in NOT caused by lax facial muscle but rather the loss of facial bone.
+The majority of those looking into facial exercises and facial resistance training for the answer to facial sagging will find it surprising that facial sag in NOT caused by lax facial muscle but rather the loss of facial bone.
 The diagram to the left shows the areas of the face where the majority of facial bone is lost.

 Studies have shown that women had a significant decease in facial bone volume at a younger age than men so they showed signs of aging sooner.
 A women can lose up to 20% of her facial bone mass 3 to 6 years after menopause.
 So, what does that mean?… Rebuild It!